 4. Prep everything.
 And I mean everything in advance.

-Seriously everything.
-I chop up my brussels sprouts and asparagus so that all I have to do is pre-heat the oven, spray a pan, dump out the container and top with salt and pepper.
-Maybe I’m extreme but if I have to wash something, dry it, cut it and then prep it that’s just one more opportunity for me to give up and call the pizza man.
+Seriously the key to eating clean is to prep everything.
+I chop up my brussel sprouts and asparagus so that all I have to do is pre-heat the oven, spray a pan, dump out the container and top with salt and pepper.
+Maybe I’m extreme, but if I have to wash something, dry it, cut it and then prep it that’s just one more opportunity for me to give up on clean eating and call the pizza man.
 Another thing I do is go ahead and snap my asparagus in half because I like it crunchier and it stores better.
-For the chicken I buy a huge thing of it and half it.
+For the chicken, I buy a huge thing of it and half it.
 I marinate one half in a certain dressing and then chop up the other half for kabobs and marinate it in a different dressing.
 We really love Italian and Ginger Sesame dressings for marinating.
 I also go ahead and open cans or put fresh veggies in containers for the girls that I can easily pop in the microwave.
 When it’s the witching hour every second counts – no opening, pouring, rinsing, draining, putting into a bowl, microwaving etc. Just a pre-made container of black beans, lima beans or corn for the girls that I can nuke for 30 seconds and serve.

 5. Bite sized pieces are your friend.

 Ok this one is big.
-You have to have containers that you can easily see what is inside of them for your clean eating prep, that keeps your food fresh and that aren’t a pain in the rear to open and close.
-I really really love the Rubbermaid® BRILLIANCE™ line.
+If you’re going to meal prep for clean eating, you have to have containers that you can easily see what is inside of them, keep your food fresh and that aren’t a pain in the rear to open and close.
+I really really love the Rubbermaid BRILLIANCE line.
 They are 100% Leak Proof.
 Guaranteed.
 This is crucial for salmonella freaks like me.
 Seriously when you close them you can actually hear them sealing but the best part is you don’t need to get a wrench from the garage to open them back up.
 How many of you have struggled to open your food containers?
-I honestly threw one away one time because I was pregnant and hormonal and I couldn’t get it open and I was just over it.
-These containers have these really easy to open latches on the side and maybe I’m just dramatic but when I’m forcing myself to eat celery for a snack it better be in an easy-to-open container or I’m falling right off the wagon.
-The 10 pc BRILLIANCE™ set is not only sleek and pretty (which I love bc hello I write a style blog) but they are also stain and odor resistant, crystal clear so you can see what is inside, splatter resistant for the microwave and they also stack perfectly.
+I honestly threw an old one away one time because I was pregnant and hormonal and I couldn’t get it open and I was just over it.
+These Rubbermaid containers have these really easy to open latches on the side and maybe I’m just dramatic but when I’m forcing myself to eat celery for a snack it better be in an easy-to-open container or I’m falling right off the wagon.
+The 10 pc BRILLIANCE set is not only sleek and pretty (which I love because hello I write a style blog) but they are also stain and odor resistant, crystal clear so you can see what is inside, splatter resistant for the microwave and they also stack perfectly.
 I really don’t know what else to say other than I heart these containers so much.
-If you are looking to up your refrigerator style game then you need to check out the 10 pc BRILLIANCE™ set from Rubbermaid® without delay.
-You can get it here or it is also available nationwide at Walmart, Bed Bath & Beyond, Target, Amazon and other fine retailers.
+If you are looking to up your refrigerator-style game then you need to check out the 10 piece BRILLIANCE set from Rubbermaid without delay.
+You can get it on Amazon or it is also available nationwide at Walmart, Bed Bath & Beyond, Target, and most times at your local grocery store.
 I gave a set to two of my friends and they absolutely love them.
 One is a maker of soups and all things homemade and the other is a hoarder of candy and cheeses and they are both equally addicted to them.